atlas-doc/doc/atlas-api-documentation/advanced/README.md

 * Cancelling or refunding an order
 * Adding webhooks to receive automated notifications

-Please note that not all airlines would offer these services
+Please note that not all airlines would offer these services.